EavesGroup/Manual/_posts/programs/2023-02-01-VASP_tips-tricks.md

 ##### Iterative ISIF=3

-The best way to relax the cell volume is to use ISIF equals 3, which allows all degrees of freedom to relax, with increasingly stricter force cutoffs (see Section~\ref{sec:incar}).
+The best way to relax the cell volume is to use ISIF equals 3, which allows all degrees of freedom to relax, with increasingly stricter force cutoffs (see [Inputs]({{ site.baseurl }}programs/2023-02-01-VASP_inputs.md)).
 This iterative process can help us identify and avoid Pulay stress.
 A basic cell volume relaxation calculation might have the following INCAR
 ```bash
 ##
 System = diamond Si